kbyung/stag-index-upload/readme.md

     - rename .env.example file to .env and fill out the environment variables
 4) Modify script in run.ipynb
     - Make sure it is compatible with your .json files
+5) Set kernel of run.ipynb to the environment that you created
-5) Run Script in run.ipynb
+5) Run cells in run.ipynb